connect@weareguru.com

 Invest in online presence that works.
 Build partnerships with other local businesses so you can refer customers instead of losing them.
 Make your community story specific and real.
 And make sure people can find your inventory before they drive across town.

 Your advantage is distribution.
 Your challenge is connection.
-Anderson proves you can win "shop local" values at scale—but you have to make regional presence and community impact visible and provable.
+Andersen proves you can win "shop local" values at scale—but you have to make regional presence and community impact visible and provable.

 Highlight local facilities, employees, and partnerships.
 Make your community investment specific, not generic.
 Create customer experiences that feel personal, not corporate.
 Build relationships with local suppliers that actually mean something.